 experience.
 For her, the world has lost all meaning.
 Her anger, sharp and

-unforgiving, shatters her reality she soon finds herself in the universe of
+unforgiving, shatters her reality and soon she finds herself in the universe of

 Quidam.
-Here, she is not alone, for she is joined by a joyful companion
+Here she is not alone; she is accompanied by the playful companion

-(Karl/Fritz/Target) and a more mysterious personage (John/Mark) who will
+(Karl/Fritz/Target) and a more enigmatic personage (John/Mark) who will

 attempt to seduce her with the marvelous, the unsettling, and the terrifying.